yuri-schmaltz/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates
+### July 10 2025: WanGP v6.7, is NAG a game changer ? you tell me
+Maybe you knew that already but most *Loras accelerators* we use today (Causvid, FusioniX) don't use *Guidance* at all (that it is *CFG* is set to 1).
+This helps to get much faster generations but the downside is that *Negative Prompts* are completely ignored (including the default ones set by the models). **NAG** (https://github.com/ChenDarYen/Normalized-Attention-Guidance) aims to solve that by injecting the *Negative Prompt* during the *attention* processing phase.

+So WanGP 6.7 gives you NAG, but not any NAG, a *Low VRAM* implementation, the default one ends being VRAM greedy.
+You will find NAG in the *General* advanced tab for most Wan models.

+Use NAG especially when Guidance is set to 1.
+To turn it on set the **NAG scale** to something around 10.
+There are other NAG parameters **NAG tau** and **NAG alpha** which I recommend to change only if you don't get good results by just playing with the NAG scale.
+Don't hesitate to share on this discord server the best combinations for these 3 parameters.

+The authors of NAG claim that NAG can also be used when using a Guidance (CFG > 1) and to improve the prompt adherence.

 ### July 8 2025: WanGP v6.6, WanGP offers you **Vace Multitalk Dual Voices Fusionix Infinite** :
 **Vace** our beloved super Control Net has been combined with **Multitalk** the new king in town that can animate up to two people speaking (**Dual Voices**).
 It is accelerated by the **Fusionix** model and thanks to *Sliding Windows* support and *Adaptive Projected Guidance* (much slower but should reduce the reddish effect with long videos) your two people will be able to talk for very a long time (which is an **Infinite** amount of time in the field of video generation).